6doworld/discourse-6dc-tipper/README.md

 third party plugins, like [Communiteq](https://www.communiteq.com/).

 ### Note
-The Sign-In with Ethereum plugin still requires users to enter an email to associate with their accounts after authenticating for the first time.
+The Sign-In with Web3 wallet plugin still requires users to enter an email to associate with their accounts after authenticating for the first time.
 If the user owns an ENS address, it will be the default selected username.
-Once an email address is associated, users can then sign in using the SIWE option at any time.
+Once an email address is associated, users can then sign in using the WEB3 option at any time.

 ## Enabling the Plugin